NelsonAraujo93/JavaScriptCapstoneModule2/README.md

 - **What is this for?**

-  - This is a ES6 activity to help us learn how to create a modular websites.
+  - This is a capstone project to practice working with kanba, API, webpack, ES6, Jest, Responsiveness and best practices.

 - **Can i copy this project?**

-  - Your welcome, copy this project and let me know if you need something.
+  - Your welcome, copy this project and let us know if you need something.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>